sbabcoc/Selenium-Foundation/docs/BuildingPageObjects.md

 # Automatic Driver Targeting

 For web applications that use frames or multiple windows, a major source of boilerplate code is management of the driver target.
 In addition to being extremely repetitive, this code is also surprisingly difficult to implement correctly. **Selenium Foundation** completely eliminates the need for explicit driver targeting.
 You get to focus on scenario-specific details instead of low-level plumbing.
 For more details, see the **Automatic Driver Targeting** section on [front page](https://github.com/sbabcoc/Selenium-Foundation#automatic-driver-targeting)

+## Working with Browser Modals

+For working with web applications that present modal dialogs (a.k.a. - alerts), **Selenium Foundation** provides the **AlertHandler** class.
+This class manages the details of targeting browser modals, providing a more rational and integrated API and eliminating the need to deal with **NoAlertPresentException**.
+Check out the details [here](WorkingWithBrowserModals.md).

 # Wrapped Element References